MTDdk/jawn/docs/structure_of_jawn_project.md

-# Structure of a JavaWebPlanet project
+# Structure of a jawn project

 ## Typical structure of a jawn project
 ```